home-assistant/home-assistant.io/source/_integrations/enphase_envoy.markdown

 Specify the username and password to access the envoy data.
 What username and password to use depends on the ENVOY type and/or it's firmware version:

 - If your IQ Gateway / Envoy-S is on Firmware 7.x or later, use your Enphase Enlighten username and password.
-Make sure the enable the 'Use Enlighten' option at the bottom of the form.
+Make sure to enable the 'Use Enlighten' option at the bottom of the form.

 - For older models and ENVOY-S with firmware before 7.x use `envoy` without a password, `installer` without a password or a valid username and password for the type.

-- For older models that require username `installer` with a password this can be obtained with this: [tool](https://thecomputerperson.wordpress.com/2016/08/28/reverse-engineering-the-enphase-installer-toolkit/).
+- For older models that require username `installer` with a password, this can be obtained with this: [tool](https://thecomputerperson.wordpress.com/2016/08/28/reverse-engineering-the-enphase-installer-toolkit/).
 - In some cases, you need to use the username `envoy` with the last 6 digits of the unit's serial number as password.

 See [the Enphase documentation](https://support.enphase.com/s/article/What-is-the-Username-and-Password-for-the-Administration-page-of-the-Envoy-local-interface) for more details on various units.

 **Note** This integration does not provide the additional data accessible by Enphase Installer or DIY accounts, only data accessible by Home owner accounts is provided.
+Using an Installer or DIY account probably works, but currently just the Home owner data is retrieved.

 #### Serial number